microsoft/azure-pipelines-yaml/design/controlling-agent-updates.md

 They must satisfy their auditors that they're aware of all changes taking place inside their datacenter.

 Such customers today are doing things like ACLing the agent's installation directory so it can't update itself or recompiling the agent without update support.
+We either knock agents offline (the agent says it'll take the upgrade, then never comes back because it can't complete) or builds start queueing up (the agent says it'll take the update, but when it comes back, it's still running the old version).
 This leaves us in a situation where no one is happy: we can't service the product correctly, and the customer has to maintain custom configuration / infrastructure to meet their compliance needs.